Summary of experiences

 A similar recital by four distinguished pianists/pedagogues in the US was held at the NCKP conference in Chicago in 2017.

-There have been many other events in the USA and Canada where pianists have had the opportunity to try alternatively sized keyboards.
+There have been many other events in the USA and Canada, and more recently in Germany, where pianists have had the opportunity to try alternatively sized keyboards.
 Some of these are mentioned here: https://paskpiano.org/performances-and-conferences/

 Literature covering tips for small-handed pianists

 Looking at the issue from the perspective of a small-handed pianist, there is a wealth of information available about how to ‘adapt’ to a keyboard that is too big.
 Some of the tips promoted by so-called ‘experts’ are not evidence-based, give false hope to many, and may even be harmful.

 Although its focus is not about alternatively sized keyboards as such, an excellent book has recetly been published by Oxford University Press: Adaptive Strategies for Small-Handed Pianists (Deahl & Wristen, 2017).
 It provides a great summary of the many ‘work-around’ strategies that small-handed pianists need to adopt and gives the clear message that the issues are not trivial.
 The title does not totally convey the breadth of what is covered – the introductory chapters deal with the evolution of the piano and piano repertoire, anatomy and biomechanical principles relevant to piano playing, the wide-ranging problems of small-handed pianists and common maladaptive tendencies.